Legal · Medical disclaimer

 This page is designed to be clear for UK patients.
 It is not legal advice, but explains how a responsible private clinic website should be used and understood.

-Healthcare marketing in the UK should be factual, not misleading, and should not encourage unsafe self-diagnosis.
+Advertising and information standards: Healthcare marketing in the UK should be factual, not misleading, and should not encourage unsafe self-diagnosis.
 Where outcomes are discussed, they should be balanced with limitations and risks.

-A website cannot complete consent.
+Clinical consent and suitability: A website cannot complete consent.
 Consent requires discussion of benefits, risks, alternatives and the option to do nothing—tailored to you—before any procedure.

 Not sure what you need?
 Request an appointment and tell us your main concern (vision, cataract symptoms, eyelid position, swelling, watering, discomfort).
 We will guide you to the appropriate next step.

-I’ve had surgery elsewhere—can you advise online?
+I had surgery elsewhere—can you advise me online?

-Are outcomes guaranteed?
+Are the outcomes described on the site guaranteed?

 Is the information UK-specific?